 Cash and cash equivalents represent demand deposits and other investments with an initial maturity date not exceeding 90 days.
-At June 30, 2019 and 2018, the University had cash balances in financial institutions, which exceed federal depository insurance limits.
+At June 30, 2020 and 2019, the University had cash balances in financial institutions, which exceed federal depository insurance limits.
 Management believes the credit risks related to these deposits to be minimal.
 Cash and cash equivalents are carried at cost, which approximates fair value.
-Restricted cash includes funds related to the Perkins Loan program.
+Restricted cash includes funds related to the Perkins Loan program and K-8 Powel Elementary School and Science Leadership Academy Middle School ("Powel/SLA-MS") project.
 All money market funds that are held in endowment are considered investments by the University.